dfrnt-labs/terminusdb-docs-static/src/app/docs/python-woql-customer-data-processing-example/page.md

 ---
-title: Python WOQL Customer Data Processing Example
-slug: python-woql-customer-data-processing-example
-seo:
+nextjs:
+  metadata:
     title: Python WOQL Customer Data Processing Example
     description: >-
       A guide to show how to perform basic document queries using the Python Client for customer management.
 media: []
 ---